youyoubilly/assetguy/README.md

 ## Philosophy

-AssetGuy is a **policy + orchestration layer** that integrates best-in-class tools (ImageMagick, FFmpeg, Pillow) with opinionated defaults.
-It standardizes asset workflows without reinventing low-level media processing.
+AssetGuy is a **practical asset-toolkit** that helps developers, docs writers, open-source maintainers, and product makers improve their effectiveness when working with assets.
+It's a policy + orchestration layer that integrates best-in-class tools (ImageMagick, FFmpeg, Pillow) with opinionated defaults, standardizing asset workflows without reinventing low-level media processing.

+**Focus on what matters:** Spend less time optimizing assets and more time creating great content.

 ## Links